otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-seeding-query-parameters-deployment/README.md

 ## README File

 Update the `README.md` file in your repository to any new endpoints you have created.

----

-## Next Class

-Link to the next class: [Week 06](../week-06-security-authentication-rbac-api-testing)
+Include instructions on how to set up and run the project, as well as any other relevant information for users or developers.